Observations in TNG: "Data's Day"

 An HD close-up of the console.

-T'Pel's/Selok's true appearance is revealed.
+T'Pel's/Selok's true identity is revealed.
 No changes

 The Enterprise-D turns around and flies away, as seen through the open sections of the Romulan Warbird.
-A shot from "Contagion" shows the first model of the Warbird filmed from a similar angle.
+A shot from "Tin Man" shows the first model of the Warbird filmed from a similar angle.
 One way to tell the two models apart is the additional detailing on the side of the nacelles, only present on the second Warbird model, first seen in "The Defector".

 The sequence in HD.